liaochenlanruo/pgcgap/docs/index.md

   - PacBio reads assembly

-	PacBio also produces only one reads file \"pacbio.fastq\", the parameter settings are similar to Oxford.
+	PacBio also usually produces only one reads file \"pacbio.fastq\", the parameter settings are similar to Oxford.
 The strain name is 6, so \"\--suffix\_len\" was set to 6.

 	```bash
 	pgcgap --Assemble --platform pacbio --filter_length 200 --ReadsPath Reads/PacBio --reads1 .fastq --genomeSize 4.8m --threads 4 --suffix_len 6